 PYTHIA tracks the maximal global fraction, which we call CPUFrac, which is deadlineCPUs over requestedTasks for jobs that complete.
 It multiplies this fraction by the number of tasks requested by frameworks for new jobs, to compute the number of CPUs to allocate to each job.
-Moreover, PYTHIA is proactive in that it prevents infeasible jobs (jobs likely to miss their deadlines) from ever entering the system and consuming resources wastefully.
+Moreover, PYTHIA is proactive in that it prevents infeasible jobs (jobs likely to miss their deadlines according to PYTHIA's predictions) from ever entering the system and consuming resources wastefully.
 In this way, PYTHIA attempts to maximize the number of jobs that meet their deadline even under severe resource constraints (i.e. cloud capacity).